Nariod/RustPacker/README.md

 ## Use Rustpacker
 For now, you can choose from the following templates:
-- `winCRT`, which injects your shellcode in a remote process using the following high-level API calls: `OpenProcess`, `VirtualAllocEx`, `WriteProcessMemory`, `VirtualProtectEx`, `CreateRemoteThread`.
-You can supply the target process with `-t`, defaults to `dllhost.exe` otherwise.
-Uses the official [Windows crates](https://crates.io/crates/windows).
-- `ntCRT`, which injects your shellcode in a remote process using the following low-level API calls: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
-You can supply the target process with `-t`, defaults to `dllhost.exe` otherwise.
 - `ntAPC`, which executes your shellcode in a new process using the following low-levels API calls: `NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, `NtProtectVirtualMemory`, `NtQueueApcThread`, `NtTestAlert`.
 - `sysCRT`, which injects your shellcode in a remote process using indirect syscalls to the following low-level API: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
 You can supply the target process with `-t`, defaults to `dllhost.exe` otherwise.
 Uses the [rust-syscalls](https://github.com/janoglezcampos/rust_syscalls) project for syscalls.